All Episodes

 But here's the thing about humor.

-These are these are these are rock solid liberals here.
+These are rock-solid liberals here.

 Now, all good comedy has to have an element of truth in it, or it isn't funny.